MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/portal-config/live-config-cross-play-xbox-win10.md

 ![Product setup location](../../images/ingesting_crossplay_games_xdp/image11.png)

-Once you make it to the Product Setup page, select the “Application ID Setup” section.
+Once you make it to the Product Setup page, select the "Application ID Setup" section.
-In this area, you can enter the MSA App ID you retrieved and place it in the “Application ID” field, as shown below.
+In this area, you can enter the MSA App ID you retrieved and place it in the "Application ID" field, as shown below.

 ![Application ID setup](../../images/ingesting_crossplay_games_xdp/image12.png)

-**You** **do not need to enter Name and Publisher attribution**, **and specifically should not use the “Get Application ID” link on the page**, as you already have an MSA App ID you need to enter in this field and do not want a new one generated for your application.
+**You** **do not need to enter Name and Publisher attribution**, **and specifically should not use the "Get Application ID" link on the page**, as you already have an MSA App ID you need to enter in this field and do not want a new one generated for your application.

-Once you’ve entered your MSA App ID in the “Application ID” field, click the “Submit Application ID Setup” button.
+Once you've entered your MSA App ID in the "Application ID" field, click the "Submit Application ID Setup" button.
 This will save your MSA App ID information with Xbox Live security – whenever you make a request to retrieve an XToken from your UWP, the title claim contained within will now map to this Partner Center product, as long as the UWP is properly using the AppX Manifest Identity you created in Partner Center.

 The above steps get your UWP game authenticated and using Xbox Live with the Service Configuration you create and publish in Partner Center.